carbon-language/carbon-lang/clang/docs/HowToSetupToolingForLLVM.rst

 ===================================

-Clang Tooling provides infrastructure to write tools that need syntactic and semantic infomation about a program.
+Clang Tooling provides infrastructure to write tools that need syntactic and semantic information about a program.
 This term also relates to a set of specific tools using this infrastructure (e.g. ``clang-check``).
 This document provides information on how to set up and use Clang Tooling for the LLVM source code.